lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/allatoms.rst

    group H2O type 1 2
    group PEG type 3 4 5 6 7

+..  container:: justify

    Water molecules that are overlapping with the PEG must be deleted to avoid crashing:

 ..  code-block:: bash
    :caption: *to be copied in mergePEGH2O/input.lammps*

    delete_atoms overlap 2.0 H2O PEG mol yes

+..  container:: justify

    *Note --* The value of 2 Angstroms was fixed arbitrary, and can be chosen through trial and error.
 The "mol yes" option ensures that entire molecule are deleted and not just single atoms.

    Finally, let us use shake to keep the water molecules as rigid, and use the NPT command to control the temperature, as well as the pressure along x:

 ..  code-block:: bash
    :caption: *to be copied in mergePEGH2O/input.lammps*